tamolinamendoza/hs-invitation-maker-lab-open-teacher-training/README.md

 percy_invitation = "The family of Percy Weasley proudly invite you to their graduation commencement on Saturday the 22nd of May 1993.
 Festivities will be held at The Burrow.
 See you then!"
 ```

-Ron plans to have his party on May 18th, 1997 (Sunday).
-In `invitation.rb` use chained gsubs to customize the invitation for Ron.
-Remember to use puts to output your solution to the screen.
+Ron plans to have his party on May 18th, 1997 (a Sunday).
+In `invitation.rb` use `.gsub`s to customize the invitation for Ron.
+Remember to use `puts` to output your solution to the screen.

 ### Challenge 2 (using string interpolation):
 It's 1998 and time for Ginny's graduation.
 Ron wants to help his little sis out.
 Instead of using gsub, let's use string interpolation to change the content of the invitation.
-Create a file for Ginny's invitation.
-In terminal, type `touch ginny_invitation.rb`.
+In your text editor, open the file called `ginny_invitation.rb`.
 You'll code your solution in that file.

 Copy Percy's invitation into ginny_invitation.rb again.